NordicSemiconductor/Android-nRF-Mesh-Library/README.md

 ## License

-The Scanner Compat library is available under BSD 3-Clause license.
+The Anroid-nRF-Mesh-Library is available under BSD 3-Clause license.
 See the LICENSE file for more info.